Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

-The unirationality results on Kummer and Fermat surfaces show that such a surface is unirational if and only if it is supersingular in the sense of Shioda.
-These examples thus support the following conjecture:
+The unirationality results on Kummer and Fermat surfaces show that these classes of surfaces are unirational if and only if they are supersingular in the sense of Shioda.
+This leads to the following

 \begin{Conjecture}[Shioda] A K3 surface is unirational if and only if it is Shioda-supersingular. \end{Conjecture}